The industries of India can be divided into three major groups: Primary Industries, Secondary Industries, and Tertiary Industries.

 - Kolkata -Raw material brought from the North Eastern States, cheap labor, coal, water available

-- Lucknow -Depend on bagasse (from sugar mills), rags, wheat bran & Sabai grass brought from Tarai region
+- Lucknow -Depend on bagasse (from sugar mills), rags, wheat bran and Sabai grass brought from Tarai region

 - Fishing in India - East vs West

-- Western Coast has a wider Continental shelf which brings more plankton & fishes
+- Western Coast has a wider Continental shelf which brings more plankton and fishes

 - Commercial varieties like Prawns and Mackerel are mostly confined along the western coast